gandrav07/oozie-coordinator-use-cases/Bundle-Requirements-and-Design.md

 **Steps followed**

+   * BundleSubmitXComamnd will authenticate the user request.
    * BundleStartXComamnd will check if job status is PREP, otherwise oozie will fail the bundle-start request.
    * BundleStartXComamnd  will insert a record  into BUNDLE_ACTION table for each coordinator job with status PREP and pending *1*.
    * BundleStartXComamnd  will submit all coordinator job *asynchronously*.
 In other word, CoordSubmitXCommand will be queued .
-   * BundleStartXComamnd will update the status from PREP to RUNNING when all coordinators are started successfully.
+   * BundleStartXComamnd will update the status from PREP to RUNNING.

 ### Bundle Kill
+**How it is initiated**

+* User Kills a bundle

+**Steps followed**

+   * BundleKillXComamnd will authenticate the user request.
+   * BundleKillXComamnd will update the _bundle_ record with status KILLED and set pending to 1.
+   * BundleKillXComamnd  will kill all coordinator job *asynchronously*.
+In other word, CoordKillXCommand will be queued.
+   * BundleKillXComamnd  will update each related coordinator job with _status Killed and_ pending *1* in *BUNDLE_ACTION* table.

 ### Bundle Suspend

 ### Bundle Resume